jianlin-cheng/GenomeFlow/executable/sample_data/readme.md

-GSM1551688_HIC143_merged_nodups.zip contain raw mapped Hi-C reads.
-This file is used as input for the function "Convert to HiC"
+> - GSM1551688_HIC143_merged_nodups.zip: this file contains mapped HiC reads to be converted to .hic format file by the function "Convert to HiC", unzip the file before use.